 All written work must conform to Laidlaw's Guidelines for Written Assignments document.
 This document offers detailed guidelines for the writing and formatting of written assignments, including how to format footnotes, references and bibliographies.
-It is available on Moodle and in the General Information and Regulations.
+It is available in the General Information and Regulations.